-In an uncontested divorce, the spouses can agree on the separation of their assets and debts (and all other issues) and the dissolution of their marriage.
+In an uncontested divorce, the spouses agree on the separation of their assets and debts (and all other issues) and the dissolution of their marriage.
 In a contested divorce, the parties may not agree on the terms of divorce, which parent should have custody of the children, how much child support is to be paid, how property and debts are divided or, sometimes, even whether there should be a divorce at all.

 We have found that the parties’ attitudes make a tremendous difference between contested and uncontested divorce.
-If you want to be fair and simply move on with your life inexpensively and with minimum stress, you can be successful with an uncontested divorce.
+If you both want to be fair and simply move on with your life inexpensively and with minimum stress, you can be successful with an uncontested divorce.

 What are the Steps in Contested and Uncontested Divorce?

 If the couple can agree to the terms and details of separation, they just need to make sure that the terms are fair (and legal) and file the necessary paperwork to request and complete the divorce legally.
 Essentially, in an uncontested divorce, the parties create their own divorce decree.
 This is a major difference between a contested and and uncontested divorce.

 The contested divorce process generally includes: